 Safeguarding patient privacy remains Verana’s number one priority.
 Verana is committed to compliant, secure, and responsible data governance, including compliance with the privacy and security requirements established by its partners, applicable law, and industry standards for data security.
 Additionally, the data in the Verana Health data platform is verified by a third-party statistician as being de-identified, in order to further protect the privacy of all patients.

-Physicians voluntarily submit patient data to registries for purposes of quality improvement and in some cases, meeting mandatory federal reporting requirements.
-Verana is a business associate of these Registries and part of the physician member’s healthcare operations.
+Clinicians voluntarily submit patient data to registries for purposes of quality improvement and in some cases, meeting mandatory federal reporting requirements.
+Verana is a business associate of these Registries and part of the clinician member’s healthcare operations.

 Our Work with Life Science Companies